 A reconstructed mound and a portion of reconstructed wall are visible, and a portion of original wall is visible near Dill Road.
 Parking is only accessible at the front of the site, off of U.S. Route 50.
-There are no longer any restroom facilities at this site, but there is a covered picnic shelter is closed until further notice due to rehabilitation efforts.
+There are no longer any restroom facilities at this site.
+The covered picnic shelter is closed until further notice due to rehabilitation efforts.
 Please stay out of the shelter house for your safety.
-Interpretive signs are placed throughout the earthwork.
-Download the site bulletin and visit Seip!
+Interpretive signs are placed throughout the earthwork site, along the trails.
 The site is open every day during daylight hours.
 See map below for layout of trail and parking lot access.

 Since the early 20th century, much of the Seip Earthworks unit was owned by the Ohio History Connection (OHC) (formerly known as the The Ohio State Archaeological and Historical Society and the Ohio Historical Society).
 Between 1992 and 2014, The National Park Service had partnered with the Ohio History Connection in co-owning and co-managing the Seip Earthworks site.

 After a decades worth of arranging and planning, the deed of ownership to Seip Earthworks was officially transferred from OHC to the National Park Service on September 3, 2014.
 Even though the government-owned majority of Seip Earthworks is now solely under the possession and management of Hopewell Culture NHP, we will continue our proud partnership with OHC in meaningful and creative ways to preserve and protect the remnants of the Hopewell Culture.

 The historic and profoundly moving speech from Chief Glenna Wallace of the Eastern Shawnee Tribe of Oklahoma during the Seip re-dedication.
 A very special day in Hopewell Culture NHP history is made even more special with Chief Wallace's eloquently-tailored speech.
 Recorded on the day of re-dedication, October 9, 2014.

 Last updated: July 13, 2018